TORONTO METROPOLITAN UNIVERSITY

 At the end of this course, the successful student will be able to:

-1. Apple principles from control systems (e.g. block diagrams, feedback loops), Electrical Engineering (e.g. LCR circuits), and Physics/Kinematics in combination with ordinary and partial differential equations to model physiological systems and processes.
+1. Apply principles from control systems (e.g. block diagrams, feedback loops), Electrical Engineering (e.g. LCR circuits), and Physics/Kinematics in combination with ordinary and partial differential equations to model physiological systems and processes.
 (1d)

 2. Apply and evaluate the suitability of various signal processing techniques to different types of physiological measurements (e.g. action potentials, ECG, EMG) for analysing signal characteristics and improving signal quality using Matlab.
 (2b), (3b), (5a)